Q. Is there any way to prevent glaucoma?

 There is nothing that will prevent glaucoma, but you can slow down its development with early treatment.
 Therefore, it is very important that you have regular eye exams.
-Your doctor will perform a series of painless tests -- eye pressure measurements, dilated eye exams, and sometimes visual field testing -- to check for any changes in your eye or in your vision.
-With early detection, glaucoma can often be controlled with medications, either eye drops or pills.
+Your doctor will perform a series of painless tests -- eye pressure measurements, dilated eye exams, and sometimes visual field testing and other tests -- to check for any changes in your eye or in your vision.
+With early detection, glaucoma can often be controlled with medications, such as eye drops.
 If your glaucoma doesn't respond to medication, your doctor may also recommend surgery.
-Remember, about half of people with glaucoma don't know they have it, and doctors cannot reverse damage from glaucoma.
-Vision lost is irreversible, you can't get your vision back once it is lost.
+Remember, because glaucoma is painless, about half of people who have it don't know they have it.
+You can't get your vision back once it is lost.
 Your best protection is to get regular eye exams, every couple of years if you are over 40 or on a schedule recommended by your doctor.

 The chances are good that you will not go blind if you take your medication correctly and regularly and follow up with your doctor.
 Treatment significantly slows the damage that occurs to the optic nerve because of the high pressure in the eye.
 In fact, if you take your eye drops on schedule each day, you'll probably keep your eyesight until the day you die of old age!

 Q. If my parent has glaucoma, will I get it?

 Not necessarily, but it does increase your risk.
 Other factors that may increase your risk are: